-Then, if you decide to use ResearchMatch to conduct participant recruitment, you will need IRB approval:
+If you decide to use ResearchMatch to conduct participant recruitment, you will need IRB approval:

-- For the IRB submission, the following language to describe ResearchMatch as a recruitment method: Potential volunteers will be contacted by ResearchMatch with IRB-approved recruitment content for this study, not including direct study contact information such as study phone number.
-Volunteers will then have the option of replying ‘yes’ or ‘no’ through a set of quick links available in the recruitment message.
+- For the IRB submission, the following language may be used to describe ResearchMatch as a recruitment method: Potential volunteers will be contacted by ResearchMatch via an email contact message containing IRB-approved recruitment language for this study (not including direct study contact information such as study phone number).
+Volunteers will then have the option of replying by clicking ‘yes’ or ‘no’ in the contact message.
 If a volunteer chooses to respond in the affirmative, they will authorize ResearchMatch to release their contact information to the PI (or ResearchMatch designee) who will be responsible for managing that information according to institutional guidelines.

-- Once ResearchMatch is approved as a recruitment method for your study by the IRB, you may then request “recruitment access” in ResearchMatch, which will allow your recruitment message to be sent to potential participants that you select.
+- Once ResearchMatch is an IRB-approved recruitment method, you may then register as a researcher to request “recruitment access” in ResearchMatch.
+You will need to upload your IRB approval letter and your IRB-approved contact message.
+Recruitment access will give you the ability to send your contact message to potential participants that you select.
 If a potential participant agrees, you will then have access to his/her contact information in order to contact about possible study participation.
-You will need to upload your IRB approval letter to gain recruitment access.